sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 $$z = \sum_{i=1}^n w_i x_i + b$$

-The sum is definitially a dot product so we can succinctly express this as
+The sum is definitionally a dot product so we can succinctly express this as

 $$ z = \mathbf{w}  \cdot  \mathbf{x} + b$$